svenvanhasselt/WasteStream-REST-API/README.md

 ## Request with optional weekdays parameter
 curl -X 'GET' 'http://localhost:5000/streams/?postalcode=1500SS&weekdays[]=monday&weekdays[]=tuesday'

+# SWAGGER
+The Swagger UI documentation endpoint is '/docs'

 # Testing
 There are a couple of unit tests to tast the api and helper functions.
 You can run the following command to run the testers: